FernLeaf is a tuition free K-12 Public Charter School currently accepting applications for grades K-6.

 If I am on the waiting list, will I have to reapply the next year?

 Yes, you will need to reapply during Open Enrollment the following year.
-Names do not carry over.
+The waiting list does not carry over from one year to the next.

 How does the lottery work if I have twins or other multiple birth siblings?